TEAM HISTORY

 Today, our team has around 80 registered members supported by a faculty moderator and five mentors from various backgrounds, along with numerous volunteers and alumni helping us improve and hone our skills.

 Our team has always prided itself on being a diverse group of students, and our initiatives, such as the Women in Engineering panels, have made a measurable difference.
 In 2016, just 13% of leadership positions were filled by women.
-Now, 6 years later, 50% of leadership positions are filled by women — almost three times the previous amount.
+Six years later, 50% of leadership positions are filled by women — almost three times the previous amount.
 Since its founding, our team has hosted a robotics summer camp at Mitty, in which younger students spend a week in the robotics lab learning the basics and working on projects as a team.

 Recently our team received the Autonomous Award from Ford and the Software Engineering Award from KLA and is competing in the 2021 season in the Infinite Replay competition with our latest robot, Legacy, in the hopes of adding to the continuing “legacy” of the team we are a part of.
 Additionally, our team competed at the Monterey Bay Regional in 2022, where our team won the Innovation in Control Award.